htr-volker/docker-courseware/docker-plan.md

 - Modules should contextualise the **why** of a particular part of Docker using a **scenario** or **problem**, then providing the solution
 - Concepts should be explained **visually** (as well as textually) wherever appropriate - diagrams diagrams diagrams!!
 - Exercises should give delegates more practical scenarios to employ what they've learnt in the theory
-- Modules should be as short as possible, both in terms of content and in terms of literal page length

 ## General Structure